TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ## Enable the Flogotester

-In order to check on-premise app using flow tester user first need to enable the flogotester service.
+In order to test on-premise services using flow tester user first need to enable the flogotester service TCI Platform API.
-Below is the API that we should invoke to enable the flogotester.
+Hit below API to enable the flogotester.

 **/v1/subscriptions/{subscriptionLocator}/flogotester**